LioCrea/middleMirror.JS/README.md

 4. Let it work

 # Under progress
-Will soon provide a fully working solution for back-end stored images
+Will soon provide a fully working solution for back-end stored images that could be easily implemented to e-shop websites